-This is a slide we will look at both the beginning and the end of the course, which indicates a spectrum of contemporary struggles to reorganize agriculture and food systems - some are closely interrelated, while some have little bearing on one another.
+OPTION 2: This is a slide we will look at both the beginning and the end of the course, which indicates a spectrum of contemporary struggles to reorganize agriculture and food systems - some are closely interrelated, while some have little bearing on one another.
 Your task for this paper is to identify one struggle/movement (or at most 2, if they are either closely interrelated or in some degree of tension with one another) and pursue a research paper that analyzes it in relation to some aspect of the course material.

-Each paper should:
+For option 2, your paper should:

-- start by assessing the nature of the problem that the movement is confronting - develop and argument that relates to the strengths, weaknesses, limitations, or tensions in the movement (this can involve considering how it relates to other agrarian/food movements) - connect your discussion to relevant issues raised in class lectures and readings - draw on at least 10 academic sources.
-Academic sources are refereed journal articles, book chapters, or books not non-scholarly short articles found on the Internet.
+- briefly assess the nature of the problem that the movement is confronting - develop an argument that relates to the strengths, weaknesses, limitations, or tensions in the movement (this can involve considering how it relates to other agrarian/food movements)